5 Things You Need to Know About Google’s New Mobile-Friendly Algorithm

 Translation: Responsive Design is an investment in your business and should be your first choice option if at all possible.

-6. Caffeinated Communications Studio is here to help.
+6. Caffeinated Design Studio is here to help.

 Get a free automated SEO report.
 Click here to request a free report that will provide you with a deep SEO analysis covering SEO, Mobile, Social, Local and Usability.